akashictech/ieee-2020-ipfs/README.md

 This will create an `out` folder that contains our frontend.

-Now let's use a popular IPFS pinning service to **Pinata**.
-Pinata hosts a global network of IPFS nodes to back files on the IPFS network.
+Now let's use a popular IPFS pinning service **Pinata**.
+Pinata hosts a network of IPFS nodes to back files on the global IPFS network.
 We can access Pinata by navigating to [https://pinata.cloud](https://pinata.cloud).

 Pinata runs a simple web upload tool that allows developers to easily pin a directory on the IPFS network.